 Being accepted into the university you want to sounds hard enough, but have you wondered which are the hardest UK universities to get into?
 Almost like an impregnable fortresses of knowledge those 10 universities are the worst nightmare and the biggest dream of every self-respected and ambitious student.

-So which UK universities boast fierce competition for entry?
+So here is the ranking of the UK universities characterized by fierce competition for entry?
 Let’s start the countdown:

 Overall rank: 7 This Coventry campus university squeezes into the top 10 with an average UCAS score requirement of 480.
 The maths department is particularly highly regarded – one professor has recently been awarded the world’s most prestigious maths award, the Fields Medal.